J.R. Sweezy played so well at left guard last week that the Seahawks are keeping him there … for now

 “It’s going to have to show itself that he’s really ready to go for us to change,’’ Carroll said of Pocic.
 “Those guys did a good job and we don’t need to rush him back under these circumstances.
 We’re just getting started with D.J. back in and Sweez on the other side.
 I don’t expect that he would just jump right back in because he can’t practice today.
 That’s going to be hard for him to get back that fast, but he might be available on game day.”

 So expect a Sweezy-Fluker guard tandem — with Justin Britt back at center — for one more week.
-And if those two again play well, there’s a chance they might continue in those roles.

 Such flexibility is what the Seahawks wanted when they signed Sweezy the first week of training camp after he was released by Tampa Bay in June.